Lake Weslemkoon Conservation Association

 · LWCA continues to receive and monitor development proposals

-· the last Municipal election was this past October, 2022; we reached out to the candidates to seek input from them and circulated the responses to all.
-The results of the election were circulated to the Members last year.
-Please feel free to contact the Township or the LWCA for further information about your municipal representatives should you wish, see the list below:
+· the last Municipal election was October, 2022; Please feel free to contact the Township or the LWCA for further information about your municipal representatives should you wish, see the list below:

 Henry Hogg, Reeve